Plasmodium vivax: Epidemiology

 Although the Americas contribute 22% of the global area at risk, high endemic areas are generally sparsely populated and the region contributes only 6% to the total population at risk.
 In Africa, the widespread lack of the Duffy antigen in the population has ensured that stable transmission is constrained to Madagascar and parts of the Horn of Africa.
-It contributes 3.5% of global population at risk.
-Central Asia is responsible for 82% of global population at risk with high endemic areas coinciding with dense populations particularly in India and Myanmar.
-South East Asia has areas of high endemicity in Indonesia and Papua New Guinea and overall contributes 9% of global population at risk.
+It contributes 3.5% of the global population at risk.
+Central Asia is responsible for 82% of the global population at risk with high endemic areas coinciding with dense populations particularly in India and Myanmar.
+South East Asia has areas of high endemicity in Indonesia and Papua New Guinea and overall contributes 9% of the global population at risk.
+In 2019, Khadijetou Lekweiry reported the first appearance of the parasite in Atar, a town in the north of Mauritania.

 P. vivax is carried by at least 71 mosquito species.
 Many vivax vectors thrive in temperate climates—as far north as Finland.
 Some prefer to bite outdoors or during the daytime, hampering the effectiveness of indoor insecticide and bed nets.
 Several key vector species have yet to be grown in the lab for closer study, and insecticide resistance is unquantified.

 Clinical presentation

-Pathogenesis results from rupture of infected red blood cells, leading to fever.
-Infected red blood cells may also stick to each other and to walls of capillaries.
+Pathogenesis results from the rupture of infected red blood cells, leading to fever.
+Infected red blood cells may also stick to each other and walls of capillaries.
 Vessels plug up and deprive tissues of oxygen.
 Infection may also cause the spleen to enlarge.

-Unlike P. falciparum, P. vivax can populate the bloodstream, even before a patient shows symptoms, with sexual-stage parasites—the form ingested by mosquitoes prior to biting the next victim.
+Unlike P. falciparum, P. vivax can populate the bloodstream, even before a patient shows symptoms, with sexual-stage parasites—the form ingested by mosquitoes before biting the next victim.
 Consequently, prompt treatment of symptomatic patients does not necessarily help stop an outbreak, as it does with falciparum malaria, in which fevers occur as sexual stages develop.
 Even when symptoms appear, because the disease is usually not immediately fatal, the parasite continues to multiply.

 Plasmodium vivax can cause a more unusual form of malaria with atypical symptoms.
 It has been known to debut with hiccups, loss of taste, lack of fever, pain while swallowing, cough and urinary discomfort.

 The parasite can lie dormant in the liver for days to years, causing no symptoms and remaining undetectable in blood tests.
 They form hypnozoites, a small stage that nestles inside an individual liver cell.
 This name derives from "sleeping organisms".
 The hypnozoites allow the parasite to survive in more temperate zones, where mosquitoes bite only part of the year.

 A single infectious bite can trigger six or more relapses a year, leaving patients more vulnerable to other diseases.
 Other infectious diseases, including falciparum malaria, appear to trigger relapses.

 Serious complications

 Serious complications for malaria are dormant liver stage parasites, organ failures such as acute kidney failure.
-More complications of malaria can also be impairment of consciousness, neurological abnormalities, hypoglycemia and low blood pressures caused by cardiovascular collapse, clinical jaundice and or other vital organ dysfunctions and coagulation defects.
-The most serious complication ultimately being death.
+More complications of malaria can also be impairment of consciousness, neurological abnormalities, hypoglycemia and low blood pressures caused by cardiovascular collapse, clinical jaundice, and or other vital organ dysfunctions and coagulation defects.
+The most serious complication ultimately is death.